2017-2018 Undergraduate & Graduate Catalog

 Master of Science in Computer Information Systems - Program Description

 For additional information about opportunities your college offers, please refer to the Seymour and Esther Padnos College of Engineering and Computing section of this catalog.

 The Master of Science degree in computer information systems is offered in the School of computing and information systems.
 The primary purpose of the program is to make educational opportunities available to the professional computing community in West Michigan.
 It is intended for computer professionals who are already working in industry.
-Because the Master of Science degree in computer information systems is offered for the working professional, the courses are scheduled in a one night per week (6-9 p.m.) format and located at the downtown, Grand Rapids, PEW Campus in Kennedy Hall.
-The program consists of eleven 3-credit courses (33 credit hours), consisting of two content areas of 9 credits each, electives, and either a Capstone course, a project course or a thesis option.
+Because the Master of Science degree in computer information systems is offered for the working professional, the courses are scheduled in a one night per week (6-9 p.m.) format and located downtown at the PEW, Grand Rapids Campus in Kennedy Hall.
+The program consists of eleven three-credit courses (33 credit hours), consisting of two content areas of nine credits each, electives, and either a Capstone course, a project course or a thesis option.
 The content areas available are biomedical informatics, database management, distributed computing, information systems management, software design and development, and software engineering.
 The last two courses in the content area must be completed at Grand Valley State University.